Priming Grants - Frequently Asked Questions

 - the topic and partnership is entirely different from that of the previous award, and

-2016 awardees will be eligible to apply in the same area of endeavour in the 2018 Priming Grant rounds.
+2017 awardees will be eligible to apply (via an EOI first) in the same area of endeavour in the 2019 Priming Grant round.
+We suggest you contact us to discuss this if you are unsure of your status.

 4. What is the definition of a Small and Medium Enterprise (SME)?